PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 Reading a graph to file
 read_graph(G, FileName).
 this predicate allows to  read a sequence of arcs from FileName and add them to
 G. If G exists, before reading the file, it destroys all of its vertices and arcs.

-MINIMUM SPANNING TREE
+2.1.4 FINDING THE MINIMUM SPANNING TREE

 building the tree starting from a source mst_prim(G, Source). this predicate builds the G's minimum spanning tree by asserting two types of